HyperSMP/EggHuntPlugin/README.md

 **With this plugin:**

-- The dragon egg cannot be stored in an ender chest, bundle, or shulker box.
+- The dragon egg cannot be stored in an ender chest.
 - The egg item will drop on the ground if you leave the game with it in your inventory.
 - The egg item cannot despawn.
 - The plugin has an owner system.
 Taking the egg will give you ownership.